Why France has become a prime target for terrorists

 “Inside the banlieues are the cités: colossal concrete housing projects built during the postwar decades, in the Brutalist style of Le Corbusier.
 Conceived as utopias for workers, they have become concentrations of poverty and social isolation.
 The cités and their occupants are the subject of anxious and angry discussion in France.”

-After the attack on the French satirical newspaper Charlie Hebdo earlier last year, which was carried out by Al-Qaeda operatives, local activists in a Paris banlieue worried that it would divide France even more.
+After the attack on the French satirical newspaper Charlie Hebdo earlier this year, which was carried out by Al Qaeda operatives, local activists in a Paris banlieue worried that it would divide France even more.

 “I fear for the Muslims of France,” one woman wrote on an activist’s Facebook page, according to Packer.
 “The narrow-minded or frightened are going to dig in their heels and make an amalgame” to conflate terrorists with all Muslims, the woman said.